-Given the actions taken by the Federal Government, the Airport estimates the pandemic will have a much smaller negative impact on the financial statements in the short term than was originally projected.
-The recovery from the pandemic is forecasted to occur over the next couple years, however, the recovery environment remains dynamic.
+Given the actions taken by the Federal Government since the start of the pandemic, including recent passage of the Bipartisan Infrastructure Law (BIL), the Airport estimates the pandemic will have less of an adverse impact on the financial statements in the short term than was originally projected.
+The recovery from the pandemic is expected to continue through the next couple years.
 The Airport saw a dramatic increase in passenger activity in 2021 over 2020.
-The increase in passenger traffic along with the cost saving measures implemented by the Airport at the outset of the pandemic have resulted in the Airport's financial strength being in a good position as recovery continues.
+The increase in passenger traffic along with the cost saving measures implemented by Airport management at the outset of the pandemic have resulted in the Airport's financial statements being in a better position than originally projected.